theplusone/theplusone.github.io/nylo.md

 similarly, when attacking ranged or magic, the melee freezer is also using a 1-way switch.

+(overkill DPS would've been more meaningful here, but it doesn't matter since TTK already uses overkill DPS)

 |        |       |         | Void ranger | Mel. frz. |
 |--------|-------|---------|-------------|-----------|
 | Melee  | Big   | DPS     | 7.598       |           |